Hierarchically branched diffusion models leverage dataset structure for class-conditional generation: Hierarchically branched diffusion models

 \section{Hierarchically branched diffusion models}

 Suppose our dataset consists of a set of classes $C$.
 For example, let us consider MNIST handwritten digits, where $C = \{0,1,...,9\}$.
 We wish to leverage the fact that some classes are inherently more similar than others (e.g. the 4s and 9s in MNIST are visually more similar to each other than they are to 0s).
 As noise is progressively added to data, there is some point in diffusion time at which any two samples from two different classes are so noisy that their original class effectively cannot be determined; we call this point in time a \textit{branch point}.
-A branch point is a property of two classes (and the forward diffusion process) and---importantly---the more similar the two classes are, the earlier the branch point will be.
-Formally, the branch point is defined by comparing the distribution of samples from two classes along diffusion time until they become ``indistinguishable''.
-This can be achieved following a procedure based on Euclidean similarity which we describe in Supplementary Methods Section \ref{suppmeth:branchdefs}.
-Alternatively, branch points may be entirely defined by prior domain knowledge (e.g. an ontology describing known intrinsic similarities between cell types, or chemical classes of drug-like molecules).
+A branch point is a property of two classes (and the forward diffusion process), and---importantly---the more similar the two classes are, the earlier the branch point will be.